UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

 # Get Started with Minecraft Pi Edition & Python

-Use the arrow keys to go forward and back in the presentation.

----
 ## First Steps

 1. Open up the "mcpi_ideas" folder and "1_Get_Started"
-1. Double click on "1_Get_Started.py" and Python will open.
+2. Double click on "1_Get_Started.py" and Python will open.
-1. Open up Minecraft
+3. Open up Minecraft
   * Click on "Menu" (top right) -> "Games" -> "Minecraft"
   * Click "Start Game" -> "Create World"
----

 ## Move about a bit

 * Once in Minecraft make sure you know how to get about